-This is the third article in a series of four.
-Here you will know how far go the fungal infections creating havoc in your hair and scalp.
+It is the third article in a series of four.
+Here you will know how far the fungal infections are creating havoc in your hair and scalp.
 You will also see how genetics, hairstyles, and hormones are causes of hair loss as well.

-I am sure that you would not be surprised, to note that fungal infection scalp, to be one of the causes of hair loss, because if there's a fungus infection on the head, it is almost certain that it will also affects the hair follicles.
+I am sure that you would not be surprised to note that fungal infection scalp, to be one of the causes of hair loss because if there's a fungus infection on the head, it is almost sure that it will also affect the hair follicles.
 There are four types of fungi that affect the scalp:

-· Black Piedra caused by a fungus called Piedraia Hortae, forms soft black nodules in the hair shaft.
-The word piedra means stone in spanish.
-Could affect scalp hair, facial, axillary, and pubic hair.
-Most common in Central Africa Europe, the Orient and South America.
+· Black Piedra caused by a fungus called Piedraia Hortae forms soft black nodules in the hair shaft.
+The word piedra means stone in Spanish.
+It could affect scalp hair, facial, axillary, and pubic hair.
+Most common in Central Africa, Europe, the Orient, and South America.

 · Scalp Yeast occurs when a fungal infection called Candida Albicans is present.
-This fungus develops rapidly within the mucous membranes of the oral cavity, under nails, the pelvic area, on the scalp, or whatever there is moist in the body.
-This can cause hair loss either on bald patches, or over the entire head.
+This fungus develops rapidly within the mucous membranes of the oral cavity, under nails, the pelvic area, on the scalp, or whatever it is moist in the body.
+It can cause hair loss either on bald patches or over the entire head.

-· Tinea Capitis also known as Ringworm is a scalp infection caused by fungus.
-Don't be confused here thinking that ringworm is due to a worm.
-Occurs mostly in children, especially in the Caribbean and Africa.
+· Tinea Capitis, also known as Ringworm, is a scalp infection caused by fungus.
+Don't be confused here thinking that Ringworm is due to a worm.
+It occurs mainly in children, especially in the Caribbean and Africa.

-· Tinea Versicolor is a mold like fungus also called Malassezia that changes in different colors of the skin.
+· Tinea Versicolor is a mold-like fungus also called Malassezia that changes in different colors of the skin.
 It can cause infection of the hair follicles.
-In some cases the condition is wrongly diagnosed as Seborrheic Dermatitis, or Folliculitis.
+In some cases, the condition has a wrong diagnosis as Seborrheic Dermatitis or Folliculitis.